 This is the simple equation or formula for the moment of inertia, I=mr2

 Let’s assume an object in which two steel balls are welded to a rod and the rod is attached to a bar.
-If we neglect the mass of rod on which the balls are welded and assuming the mass of balls as ‘m’ concentrated at a distance ‘r’ from the center.
+If we neglect the mass of rod on which the balls are welded and assume the mass of balls as ‘m’ concentrated at a distance ‘r’ from the center.